Vasilopita: Origins

-Hasluck (1927) connects both the western and the eastern celebrations to the ancient Greek Kronia, the festival of Cronus, which involved selecting a "king" by lot, and then the Roman Saturnalia.
-The traditions surrounding vasilopita are very similar to western European celebrations of the Twelfth Night and Epiphany: the king cake of France and Louisiana and the tortell in Catalonia.
+Margaret Hasluck (1927) disputes the historicity of the Greek folk tradition of celebrating the feast day of St. Basil with vasilopita.
+She says the popular belief is based on a "false etymology".
+Hasluck arrives at this conclusion by comparing the traditions of Greek-speaking communities with the western European celebrations of the Twelfth Night and Epiphany.
+Hasluck notes that no document mentions the basilopita, although Gregory of Nyssa confirms the festival of Basil was one of the feast days that succeeded Christmas in his time:

+After [Christmas] the spiritual dance was opened by apostles and prophets...These are Stephen, Peter, James, John, and Paul.
+Then after them, in his due order, the pastor and teacher initiates our present gathering.
+Who is this? ...
+I mean Basil, the man of noble life and speech.

+Hasluck speculates that the etymology connecting the tradition to Basil's feast day is erroneous.
+She proposes that the translation "cake of the king" (from basileus) is as accurate as the translation "cake of basil", a claim that she says is supported by the similarity in customs of the hidden coin and the hidden bean.
+She refers to Larousse Gastronomiques description of the fève custom referring to the gateau des rois (popularly known as king cake in English) associated in present times with the Christian holiday of Epiphany celebrated on the "Twelfth Night" after Christmas.
+She disputes the Christian origin of the holiday: "We may safely dismiss the theory of their Christian origin and recognize, with many good authorities, in the Twelve Days the relics of a purely pagan festival."
+According to Hasluck, the pagan holiday of the Twelve Days is the same as the Roman Saturnalia: "One feature of the Saturnalia was that men drew for a king with a bean, and held high revelry under his leadership for the duration of the festivities", which she says is the same as the Greek festival Kronia: "Consequently, with some confidence we identify the Basil of the basilopita with the basileus, the "king" of Saaturnalia".

 Nonetheless, in popular tradition, vasilopita is associated with a legend of Basil of Caesarea.
 According to one story, Basil called on the Roman citizens of Caesarea to raise a ransom payment to stop the siege of the city.
 Each member of the city gave whatever they had in gold and jewelry.
 When the ransom was raised, the enemy was so embarrassed by the act of collective giving that he called off the siege without collecting payment.
 Basil was then tasked with returning the unpaid ransom, but had no way to know which items belonged to which family so he baked all of the jewellery into loaves of bread and distributed the loaves to the city, and by a miracle each citizen received their exact share.
 In some tellings, the sieging tribal chief is replaced with an evil emperor levying a tax or simply with Basil attempting to give charity to the poor without embarrassing them.